the comeback code

 In 2017, alongside Penguin Random House, Jake released ‘What Cancer Taught Me’, a 270 page account of his story and everything he learnt along the way.
-This book rocketed to the top of the charts in New Zealand and stayed there for 8 weeks, cementing its place as a #1 bestseller.
+This book rocketed to the top of the charts and stayed there for 8 weeks, cementing its place as a #1 bestseller.

 “Before I got sick I was dying to get home from school.
 I was dying for the weekends.
 I was dying for the school holidays.
 And then before I knew it I was dying in Christchurch Hospital”